The Cost of Learning Under Multiple Change Points: Regret Analysis

 \textbf{Step 1: Regret decomposition.} Lemma~\ref{app:lem-ATC-regret-decomoposition} shows that the dynamic regret decomposes as $\mathcal R_T^{\mathrm{ATC}}=\mathcal R_T^{\mathrm{var}}+\mathcal R_T^{\mathrm{bias}}$, where $\mathcal R_T^{\mathrm{var}}$ corresponds to the cumulative estimation variance and $\mathcal R_T^{\mathrm{bias}}$ corresponds to the cumulative bias incurred after a change and only until the next alarm.

-\textbf{Step 2: Confidence bound.} Lemma~\ref{ATC-lemma:confidence} establishes a uniform concentration inequality for the CUSUM statistic: for all $r < k<t$, the probability of the deviation $| \hat D_{k,t}^r-D_{k,t}^r|$ is controlled at the (per-restart) level $\alpha_r$.
-Using the summable allocation $\sum_r \alpha_r \le \alpha$, this yields control simultaneously over all (random) restart times.
+\textbf{Step 2: Confidence bound.} Lemma~\ref{ATC-lemma:confidence} establishes that, for each deterministic restart index \(r\), the deviation \(|\widehat D_{k,t}^r-D_{k,t}^r|\) is uniformly controlled over all split points \(k\) and times \(t\) with total budget \(\alpha_r\).
+Since the restart times generated by ATC are random, whenever a deviation event is evaluated at a realized restart time, we upper bound its indicator pathwise by the sum of the corresponding events over all deterministic restart indices \(r\).
+Summing these probabilities and using the allocation \(\sum_r \alpha_r\le \alpha\) controls the expected contribution of such deviations.

-\textbf{Step 3: Bounding the bias term.} Lemma~\ref{ATC-lemma:bias-upper-bound} controls the bias term $\mathcal R_T^{\mathrm{bias}}$ by separating two contributions:\\ (i) \emph{deviation events} where concentration inequalities fail: Step~2 shows that such events occur with total probability at most $\alpha$ and incur regret at most $M^2 \alpha$ (third term in Eq.~\eqref{eq:ATC-regret-upper-bound}). \\ (ii) a \emph{deterministic drift} term governed by the population statistic: If ATC detects the change, then $\max_k D_{k,t}^r$ crosses the threshold $\gamma_t^r$ within $O(\log(T/\alpha))$ steps, so the bias persists only for a logarithmic delay and contributes logarithmic bias regret.
-If ATC does not detect a change, Lemma~\ref{lem:confounding} ensures that the resulting regret contribution is at most logarithmic, and that contamination carried into subsequent segments is likewise capped.
+\textbf{Step 3: Bounding the bias term.} Lemma~\ref{ATC-lemma:bias-upper-bound} controls the bias term $\mathcal R_T^{\mathrm{bias}}$ by separating two contributions:\\ (i) \emph{deviation events} where the empirical statistic underestimates its population counterpart.
+By Step 2, the sum of the probabilities of these events, over all relevant times and realized restart indices, is at most \(\alpha\).
+Since each such event contributes at most \(M^2\), their total contribution to the expected bias regret is at most \(M^2\alpha\). (third term in Eq.~\eqref{eq:ATC-regret-upper-bound}). \\ (ii) a \emph{deterministic drift} term governed by the population statistic: If ATC detects the change, then $\max_k D_{k,t}^r$ crosses the threshold $\gamma_t^r$ within $O(\log(T/\alpha))$ steps, so the detection delay contributes only logarithmic bias regret.
+If ATC does not detect a change, we show that the resulting contribution to regret is at most logarithmic.
+Moreover, using the argument underlying Proposition~\ref{lem:confounding}, we show that the contamination carried into subsequent segments is likewise capped.
 As a result, the analysis can be repeated at the next change using the same detectable/undetectable dichotomy, yielding an overall bias term of order $\sigma^2 S\log(T/\alpha)$ (second term in Eq.~\eqref{eq:ATC-regret-upper-bound}).

 \textbf{Step 4: Bounding the variance term.} Lemma~\ref{ATC-lem:expected-FA} uses Step~2 to show that the expected number of false alarms is at most $\alpha$, and therefore the expected number of restarts $K$ is upper bounded by $\mathbb E[K]\le S+1+\alpha$.
 Lemma~\ref{ATC-lemma:variance-upper-bound} shows that within a restart block of length $L$, summing the per-step variance over the block yields a contribution of order $\sigma^2(1+\log L)$, where $L\leq T$.
 Summing over all $K$ blocks and using the bound on $\mathbb{E}[K]$ yields a bound of order $\sigma^2(S+1+\alpha)\bigl(1+\log(T)\bigr)$ (first term in Eq.~\eqref{eq:ATC-regret-upper-bound}).